 The school is held in high regard by the local community achieving SATs results at the end of Primary education which show excellent progress from below average starting points.
-Below is the end of Key Stage results for the school for 2022 which show the school is performing strongly against national averages in all subjects apart from Science.
-This is forming part of the new school improvement plan.
+Below are the end of Key Stage results for the school for 2023 which show the school is performing strongly against national averages in all subjects.